dart-lang/site-www/src/tools/diagnostic-messages.md

 ### equal_elements_in_const_set

-_Two values in a constant set can't be equal._
+_Two elements in a constant set literal can't be equal._

 #### Description